I want to share 6 things you need to know before you join a gym.

 Wait, wait, don’t leave.
 These things can help you too because they are good reminders when things go awry and you start to ease off on your training.

 - You don’t have to fit to start.
 The reason why most people start going to gym is to get fit.
-Yeah, so of the people who are there are in great shape.
+Yeah, some of the people who are there are in great shape.
 But that doesn’t change your WHY.
 So don’t be intimidated or be afraid of being the only one who looks like you.
 You ARE the only one like you… and that’s awesome!

 - Make sure that there is an on ramp program or sessions with a personal trainer to learn how to use equipment and good form.
 This is one of the most important questions you should ask when considering a gym.
 Some gyms offer anywhere from 1 week trials to 3 week on-ramps, to 6 weeks transformation challenges.
 IMO, the longer the on-ramp program, the more dedicated the trainers are to your safety and to helping you learn good form.